-- Accounts listed as closed by lender: If you closed a credit account, make sure that your report does not list it as "closed by grantor".
+2. Accounts listed as closed by lender: If you closed a credit account, make sure that your report does not list it as "closed by grantor."
 This means that the lender closed the account, not you, and can have a negative effect on your creditworthiness.

-- Debts from an ex-spouse: If you're getting divorced, take your name off any joint accounts so you won't be liable for future debts and check your credit report after you're divorced to make sure no new debts from your ex are added to your record.
+5. Debts from an ex-spouse: If you're getting divorced, take your name off any joint accounts so you won't be liable for future debts.
+Also, check your credit report after you're divorced to make sure no new debts from your ex are added to your record.

 It takes time and patience, but it is well worth it to correct credit report errors.
-There are several steps you should take:
+How do you get a mistake off your credit report?
+Here are a few steps you should take:

-- Write, don't email or call, the credit reporting company: While all three companies offer the option to dispute errors online or by phone, most experts recommend mailing a certified letter so that you have documentation in case your dispute isn't resolved.
+Write, don't email or call, the credit reporting company: While all three credit bureaus offer the option to dispute credit report errors online or by phone, most experts recommend mailing a certified letter so that you have documentation in case your dispute isn't resolved.
 You should explain what the error is, include photocopies of any documents that support your claim and ask them to remove the error.
-You can also include a copy of your report with the error highlighted.
+You can also include a copy of your credit report with the error highlighted.
 Keep copies of your letter and all documents.

-By ensuring your credit report is accurate, you're making a smart move to protect your financial future.
+By ensuring your credit report is accurate, you're making a smart move to protect your credit rating and your financial future.